Khalid ibn Sufyan al-Hudhali

-Khaled bin Sufyan Al-Hathali (name also al-Hudhali, or Hudayr) belonged to the Banu Lahyan tribe at the time of the Islamic Prophet Muhammad.
+Khalid ibn Sufyan al-Hudhali (خالد بن سفيان الهذلي) belonged to the Banu Lahyan tribe at the time of the Islamic Prophet Muhammad.
 Muhammad said that Khalid was planning on attacking Madinah and instructed the people of Nakhla and Uranah to attack him in return [Sunan Abu Dawud 1249].
-Therefore he sent Abdullah ibn Unais to assassinate him in 625 during the Expedition of Abdullah Ibn Unais.
+Therefore, he sent Abdullah ibn Unais to assassinate him in 625 during the Expedition of Abdullah Ibn Unais.

 Abdullah ibn Unais found Hudayr in the company of his wife, when asked about his identity.
 Unais replied: "I am an Arab tribesman who has heard of you and the Army you are raising to fight Muhammad, so I have come to join your ranks."

 Sufyan ibn Khalid trusted him.
 Then Unais asked to talk to him privately, once, while conversing, Abdullah ibn Unais walked a short distance with ibn Khalid, and when an opportunity came he struck him with his sword and killed him.
 After killing ibn Khalid, he cut off his head, brought that to Muhammad, Muhammad gave him his staff as a reward and said: